This man tried to stand up for human rights at Google. Now he’s running for Senate

 In 2008 Ross LaJeunesse joined Google as the global head of international relations.
 At the time, Google was two years deep in the Chinese market, and had hired LaJeunesse to ensure that citizens were benefiting from the company’s information-sharing mission, and to help protect their right to privacy.

 But it wasn’t a straightforward task.
-The Chinese government had demanded that an increasingly long list of search results to be banned from the public, and even attempted to hack into the Gmail accounts of human rights advocates in 2009.
+The Chinese government had demanded that an increasingly long list of search results be banned from the public, and even attempted to hack into the Gmail accounts of human rights advocates in 2009.

 In 2010 LaJeunesse successfully spearheaded Google’s decision to stop cooperating with the Chinese government’s infringement on the public’s ability to search freely.
 However, in a recently published open letter on Medium, the now-former Google executive claims that a lack of support for this very advocacy is to blame for his departure from the company.